jenssegers/date/README.md

 This date library extends [Carbon](https://github.com/briannesbitt/Carbon) with multi-language support.
 Methods such as `format`, `diffForHumans`, `parse`, `createFromFormat` and the new `timespan`, will now be translated based on your locale.

+> All translations made by contributors have been moved to the Carbon 2 package.
+This package now uses the Carbon translations to provide you with better multi-language support.
+Translation issues should be reported on the [Carbon repository](https://github.com/briannesbitt/Carbon).
+Please also check out the original documentation [here](https://carbon.nesbot.com/docs).

 Installation
 ------------